Affiliate Disclosure

 The large enclosure ensures a vast amount of air flow to keep the processors cool The large enclosure ensures a vast amount of airflow to keep the processors cool

-The base is a circular plate with more perforations that act as an air intake for cooling.
-Two fans take up a large portion of the internal structure and move large volumes of air through the structure, but Apple says the fans will be whisper-quiet except under the most extreme loads.
+The base is a circular plate with numerous perforations that act as an air intake for cooling.
+Two fans occupy a large portion of the internal structure and move large volumes of air through the system.
+Apple claims that the fans will be whisper-quiet, except under extreme loads.

-The design had been rumored since early 2021, which was described by Jon Prosser as a G4 Cube-like design with the compute unit on the bottom and heat sink on top.
-The machine's high performance seems to earn it the "small Mac Pro" description even if Apple gave it the Mac Studio moniker.
+The design had been rumored since early 2021 and was described by Jon Prosser as a G4 Cube-like design with the compute unit on the bottom and heat sink on top.
+Despite being named the Mac Studio, its high performance has earned it the description of a "small Mac Pro."

 M1 Mac Studio - Processors